 - For sin was in the world until the law, but sin isn’t charged to an account when there’s no law.

 - But regardless, death reigned from Adam until Moses, even over the men who didn’t sin in the likeness of the deliberate sin of Adam, who is a type of the One who is about to come.

-- But the gift isn’t like the misstep.1“missteps”.
+- But the gift of grace isn’t like the misstep.1“misstep”.
 The Greek word used here doesn’t quite mean “sin”.
 It’s the word “παράπτωμα” (paraptóma) and carries the connotation of a “slip-up” with the strong implication – but not certainty – that it was unintentional.
-For if the many died by one man’s misstep, the grace of God and the gift by the grace of one man – Jesus the Anointed – overflowed much more to the many.
+For if the many died by one man’s misstep, so also the grace of God and the gift by the grace of one man – Jesus the Anointed – overflowed much more to the many.

-- For also, the gift isn’t like what came through the one who sinned.
-For indeed, the judgement from one resulted in a sentence of punishment, but the grace from many missteps resulted in our being made righteous.
+- And the gift isn’t like what came through the one who sinned.
+For indeed, the judgement from one resulted in a sentence of punishment, but the gift of grace from many missteps resulted in our being made righteous.

-- For if death reigned through the one misstep of the one, how much more will the men who received the abundance of grace and gift of righteousness reign in life through the one, Jesus the Anointed!
+- For if death reigned through the one misstep of the one, how much more will the men receiving the abundance of grace and the gift of righteousness reign in life through the one, Jesus the Anointed!